 A full-time Associate or Lecturer is reviewed for promotion by the department no later than the seventh year of full-time service.
 (Academic Code, Section III) Tenured Associate Professors indicate when they wish to be considered for promotion to the rank of Professor, usually not until they have been in rank for at least five years.
 See Appendices H and G for "Schedule and Procedures for Recommending Internal Promotions to the ATP," "Internal Promotion Dossier Instructions," and "Format of Curriculum Vitae for Internal Promotion Process."

-Detailed leave information is outlined in Barnard's Code of Academic Freedom and Tenure.
+Detailed leave information is outlined in Barnard's Academic Code.

 The college offers the following leaves: